-starring: Olivia Bonamy, Michaël Cohen, Adriana Mocca
+Starring: Olivia Bonamy, Michaël Cohen, Adriana Mocca

-Home Invasion scares me a lot.
+Home invasion scares me a lot.
 May it be a scene or the subject of a movie itself, the idea of having someone breaking into your house to terrorize you for whatever reason they can think of is pure terror.

-The plot is easy to follow; a couple on their vacation house suddenly finds themselves terrorized by someone attempting or may have already broken in.
+The plot is easy to follow; a couple on their vacation house suddenly find themselves terrorized by someone attempting or may have already broken in.
 What first started as a series of unusual occurrences such as TVs being turned and left on, strange noises and one stolen car, it soon escalates violently as the intruder begins to stalk and harm them in their own home.

 |Enjoy each other while you can, lovelies.|

-While it the direction is slow-burning, taking at least a good third before the couple realizes the break-in, what worked here is the low cast count; by having only two leads and taking time to play around on what this couple are up to in their lives, we do get to see a bit of realism from these characters as ordinary people that you can meet at any day, rather than one-dimensional stereotype cartoons that plague almost every horror movie made.
+While it the direction is slow-burning, taking at least a good third before the couple realizes the break-in, what work here is the low cast count; by having only two leads and taking the time to play around on what this couple are up to in their lives, we do get to see a bit of realism from these characters as ordinary people that you can meet at any day, rather than one-dimensional stereotype cartoons that plague almost every horror movie made.

 Once the horror starts, they get frustrated, confused and worn-out as something they never expected is suddenly happening to them for no explicit reason.
 It's all natural coming from them and the film's lack of explanation for these attacks comes out bone-chilling given the twists revealed later on.
 (Although, it's no surprise there's more than one of these hoodies.
 The title gave it away)